 3D printers, memory devices – you would be excused for thinking that these were pretty standard products these days.
 But this is not necessarily the case, as the continuing debate about the dividing line between “benign” and “malign” goods, and the people who trade in them, tell us.
 The concern of governments around the world extends further, to any new technology that is “uncontrolled” in cross-border trade.

 There are several major infrastructure projects on the cards for Queensland.
-High priority State projects include the Cross River Rail and the Ipswich Motorway upgrades – both on the Australian Government’s recently revised Infrastructure Priority List.1 At local government level, the Brisbane Metro and the Sunshine Coast Light Rail Project are also planned.
+High priority State projects include the Cross River Rail and the Ipswich Motorway upgrades – both on the Australian Government’s recently revised Infrastructure Priority List.

 Australian persons – whether corporate or individual – and Australian government agencies will soon have to shoulder new responsibilities for a data breach occurring anywhere in the world.
 On 13 February the Government passed new laws said to constitute “some of the most stringent disclosure laws in the world”.1

 The Supreme Court of Victoria has held that an Airbnb arrangement is a lease.
 On that basis the activity of the tenants in letting out their apartment was found to be in breach of a prohibition in their lease against subletting.

 Property sale and leaseback, if structured and implemented properly, offers commercial benefits to seller/tenants and buyer/landlords alike.
 Sellers can release value while retaining use and possession of property.
 Buyers can secure a long-term and consistent income stream with the upside of property appreciation and future development options.

 Canberra’s ambition to be the “coolest little capital” depends on bringing variety and vibrancy into its urban environments.
 Mixed use developments are on the up.
 Residential owners are being injected into adaptively re-used commercial precincts, and vice versa.